 2. Rising Sun Workshop

-An Instagram hotspot, Rising Sun Workshop is Sydney’s first communal motorcycle workshop and restaurant.
-The Japanese-inspired café has a distinctive vibe to it.
-Its cosy and warm but simultaneously edgy; its a genuinely unique dining experience.
+Rising Sun Workshop is Sydney’s first communal motorcycle workshop and restaurant.
+The Japanese-inspired café has a unique vibe to it which has made it quite a popular Instagram hotspot.
+It’s cosy and warm but simultaneously edgy.
 Needless to say, their ramen is incredible and the experience is only amplified by the ambience of the place.
 A must-try is their ever-popular brekky ramen comprising a meaty bone broth, bacon, egg, tomato and soupy noodles.

 Address: 1C Whateley Street, Newtown NSW 2042